 Practice overview

-Bobby appears regularly in both the Commercial and Chancery Courts as well as in international arbitrations, and is an experienced cross-examiner.
-He has substantial offshore experience and is called in the BVI and has DIFC rights of audience.
+Bobby appears regularly in both the Commercial and Chancery Courts as well as in international arbitrations, and is an experienced, robust and effective cross-examiner.
+He has substantial offshore experience, including appearing frequently in the BVI, DIFC and ADGM.

 Bobby recognises the importance of a detailed and analytical approach, and combines this with pragmatism and tenacity.